 During the writing of this book, many usability tests were conducted.
 The participants had a variety of skills, but none had both Linux and z/VM system administration skills.
-By the end of the first day in all of the formal tests, the participants had all completed up to Chapter 6, "Configuring an NFS server" on page 73, so z/VM was installed and customized for TCP/IP communications with a highly available VSWITCH.
-By the end of the second day, all participants had cloned their first Linux virtual server.
+By the end of the first day in all of the formal tests, most participants had all completed up to Chapter 6, "Configuring an NFS server" on page 75, so z/VM was installed and customized for TCP/IP communications with a highly available VSWITCH.
+By the end of the second day, most participants had cloned their first Linux virtual server.

-You should be able to complete most of the virtual servers described in the book with three days.
+You should be able to complete most steps in the book in four solid days of work, if all goes well.